hemikak/website/content/en/docs/setup/minikube.md

     Request Body:
         -no body in request-
     ```
-	If you no longer want the service and cluster to run, you can delete them.
+	If you no longer want the Service and cluster to run, you can delete them.
-7. Delete the `hello-minikube` service:
+7. Delete the `hello-minikube` Service:
     ```shell
     kubectl delete services hello-minikube
     ```